 Pelvic examination.
-The doctor feels the uterus, vagina, ovaries, fallopian tubes, bladder, and rectum to check for any unusual changes.
-A Pap test , often done with a pelvic examination, usually neither finds nor diagnoses uterine cancer.
-However, a Pap test may occasionally find abnormal glandular cells which are often caused by uterine cancer.
+The doctor feels the uterus, vagina, ovaries, and rectum to check for any unusual findings.
+A Pap test , often done with a pelvic examination, is primarily done to evaluate for cervical cancer.
+However, sometimes a Pap test may occasionally find abnormal glandular cells, which are caused by uterine cancer.

 In addition to a physical examination, the following imaging tests may be used to diagnose uterine cancer:

 Transvaginal ultrasound .
 An ultrasound uses sound waves to create a picture of internal organs.
 In a transvaginal ultrasound, an ultrasound wand is inserted into the vagina and aimed at the uterus to obtain the pictures.
-If the endometrium looks too thick, the doctor may decide to perform a biopsy.
+If the endometrium looks too thick, the doctor may decide to perform a biopsy (see below).

 Doctors also use the following surgical tests to establish a diagnosis:

 Endometrial biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 For an endometrial biopsy, the doctor removes a small sample of tissue with a very thin tube.
 The tube is inserted into the uterus through the cervix, and the tissue is removed with suction.
 This process takes about one minute.
 Afterward, the woman may have cramps and vaginal bleeding.
-These symptoms will go away and can be reduced by taking a nonsteroidal anti-inflammatory drug (NSAID) as directed by the doctor.
+These symptoms should go away soon after and can be reduced by taking a nonsteroidal anti-inflammatory drug (NSAID) as directed by the doctor.
 Endometrial biopsy is often a very accurate way to diagnose uterine cancer.
-However, patients who have abnormal vaginal bleeding may still need a dilation & curettage (D&C; see below) even if no abnormal cells are found during the biopsy.
+However, patients who have abnormal vaginal bleeding before the test may still need a dilation & curettage (D&C; see below) even if no abnormal cells are found during the biopsy.

-D&C. A D&C is a procedure to remove tissue samples from the uterus.
+Dilatation and Curetage (D&C).
+A D&C is a procedure to remove tissue samples from the uterus.
 A woman is given anesthesia during the procedure.
 A D&C is often done in combination with a hysteroscopy so the doctor can view the lining of the uterus during the procedure.
-During a hysteroscopy , the doctor inserts a thin, lighted flexible tube in the vagina, through the cervix, and into the uterus.
+During a hysteroscopy, the doctor inserts a thin, lighted flexible tube in the vagina, through the cervix, and into the uterus.